Multiplication KS2: A Guide For Primary School Teachers From Year 3 To Year 6

 At the early stages of Year 3, students are still unlikely to have the necessary mental models in their long-term memory for many of their multiplication facts.
-Having these mental models deeply embedded and being able to retrieve quickly will greatly help all students in not on becoming more fluent in their mathematics but improve the far transfer of multiplication to solving problems.
+Having these mental models deeply embedded and being able to retrieve them quickly will greatly help all students in not only becoming more fluent in their mathematics, but also improve the transfer of knowledge from multiplication to solving problems.

-Students should already be familiar with the idea that the act of multiplication is the equivalent of repeated addition from learning the 2, 5 and 10 times tables from previous year groups so teaching new time tables should continue with that structure of multiplication.
+Students should already be familiar with the idea that the act of multiplication is the equivalent of repeated addition from learning the 2, 5 and 10 times tables from previous year groups, so teaching new times tables should continue with that structure of multiplication.

-When beginning teaching a new time table students may need to keep a 1:1 correspondence with whatever concrete resources you use.
+When beginning teaching a new times table, students may need to keep a 1:1 correspondence with whatever concrete resources you use.
 For example, as can be seen below, it may be necessary for students to create groups of 4 from four separate items.

-Depending on the students they may need to count each counter individually first so that they know the amount that has been counted.
-If this is the case, teachers should reinforce that this does not need to be done once the students are familiar with this idea and where possible reinforce the counting as part of the time table after each individual set of 4 has been counted.
+Depending on the students, they may need to count each counter individually first so that they know the amount that has been counted.
+If this is the case, teachers should reinforce that this does not need to be done once the students are familiar with this idea.
+Where possible, reinforce the counting as part of the times table after each individual set of 4 has been counted.
 For example:

 Child: (Counting the individual counters) one, two, three, four.